bendalab/plottools/docs/code.md

 Much better!
 There are several advantages of this code:

-- each panel is made by a single function and the second part of the short main code takes care of their arrangement.
-This way, the panels can be easily rearranged, or even moved to another figure.
+- each subplot is made by a single function and the second part of the short main code takes care of their arrangement.
+This way, the subplots can be easily rearranged, or even moved to another figure.
 - the appearance of the plots can be controlled entirely from the initial part of the short main script.
 No need to change anything within the functions.